Missourians vote to increase minimum wage, require paid sick leave

 The current minimum wage in Missouri is $12.30, which is equivalent to $492 per week, before taxes.
 The ballot measure would raise the state’s minimum wage to $13.75 next year and $15 in January 2026.

-The increase would affect more than 562,000 workers in the state, according to the Missouri Budget Project, or nearly 1 in 4 workers.
+The increase would affect over 562,000 workers in the state, according to the Missouri Budget Project, or nearly 1 in 4 workers.
 The minimum wage would be adjusted based on inflation every year after 2026.

 Voters approved a minimum-wage hike in 2006, with 75% of the vote, and again in 2018, with 62% of the vote.